Engineering Discipline

 Key Rotation Architecture

-Section titled “Key Rotation Architecture”macOS Keychain ├── openrouter-api-key → Used by cloud proxy + benchmarks ├── openrouter-mgmt-key → Used by rotation script (admin-only) └── anthropic-api-key → Used by coding-llm-bench
+Section titled “Key Rotation Architecture”macOS Keychain ├── openrouter-api-key → Used by proxyd + benchmarks ├── openrouter-mgmt-key → Used by rotate.py (admin-only) └── anthropic-api-key → Used by coding-llm-bench

-rotate-openrouter.sh: 1.
-Create new key (via Management API) 2.
-Verify new key works (test completion) 3.
-Store in Keychain (both machines) 4.
-Delete old key (via Management API) Zero browser.
+tools/secret-rotator/rotate.py: 1.
+Mint new value (via provider Management API) 2.
+Validate + verify (shape check, then a real test call) 3.
+Propagate (Keychain + SOPS vault, every write backed up) 4.
+Revoke old value (via provider Management API) Zero browser.
 Zero human.
-Zero downtime.The rotation script doesn’t ask for permission.
-It creates the new key, proves it works, stores it, and kills the old one.
-The entire cycle takes under ten seconds.
+Zero downtime.The rotator doesn’t ask for permission.
+It mints the new value, proves it works, propagates it to the Keychain and the SOPS vault, and kills the old one — and because it validates the shape and aborts before propagation if verify fails, a half-rotated secret never reaches a service.
 If you’re still rotating API keys by logging into a dashboard and clicking buttons, you’re doing it wrong — and more importantly, you’re doing it rarely, which means your keys are old, which means the blast radius when one leaks is measured in months.

 Infrastructure Quality